KTStephano/peaches-bot.docs/tutorials/tutorial03.markdown

 {% highlight golang %}
 {% raw %}
-{{$user := (index context.Inputs 0).User}}
+{{$user := (getInput 0).User}}
-{{respond (printf "Hello, %s!" $user.Mention)}}
+{{respond (printf "Hello, %s!" $user)}}
 {% endraw %}
 {% endhighlight %}

-The main thing to know here is that context.Inputs is populated by the bot with a list of command inputs from the user.
-The `index` function can be used to index any array (even ones passed in from the bot's system) with the array as the first argument and index as the second.
+Here we use the `getInput` function and pass it in 0. getInput is a builtin convenience function that provides the ability to either get an input by its index (0 in this case, which is the first index), or by its option name (such as "user").
+You'll notice the `.User` at the end of the getInput line.
+This tells the bot to not only get the first input, but convert it to a User data type.
+In Discord the way that it works is: every person in your guild is represented by a `Member` type which contains things like their nickname, when they joined your server, etc. The `Member` type also contains a `User` object which contains global information about the account such as username, ID, etc.

 # Example 2: Ping with optional message